muzair321/Practicing-SQlite/README.md

 # Practicing-SQlite
-Trying SQlite for the first time without any prior experience with server query languages.
+Trying SQlite for the first time without any prior experience with structured query languages.